HarrisSte/React-Portfolio/README.md

  - The "Portfolio" section showcases several of my applications.
 Each project is presented with a title, accompanied by links to both the deployed applications and their corresponding GitHub repositories.

 **Get in Touch**
- - For any inquiries or collaboration opportunities, the "Contact" section features a user-friendly form.
+ - For any inquiries or collaboration or employment opportunities, the "Contact" section features a user-friendly form.
 Fill in your name, email address, and message.

 **Resume and Proficiencies**
  - In the "Resume" section, you'll find a link to download my comprehensive resume.
 Additionally, a list of my professional proficiencies is available to provide insight into my skills and expertise.